make-all/pharavel/README.md

 ## Supported APIs

-### User

-#### user.whoami
-User->whoAmI() - returns the details of the user owning the token.
-    Return value contains information about the user.
-Since this is always the user that owns the API token, it is probably only useful for testing the API configuration (since this function does not need any parameters)
+The full modern Phorge Conduit API as at December 2022 is supported.
+Frozen APIs are not supported, as there are modern API replacements for those.
+Non-frozen legacy API functions without modern replacements are generally supported.

+As an example, the search and edit functions of project are supported as:

 ### Project

 #### project.search
-Project.search(params) - searches for projects based on params.
+Project.search($params) - searches for projects based on $params.
-    params is an associative array of name value pairs, as described in the conduit documentation.
+    $params is an associative array of name value pairs, as described in the conduit documentation.
     Return value is a list of matching objects.

 #### project.edit
-Project.edit(params) - edits a project with params.
+Project.edit($params) - edits a project with $params.
-    params is an associated array of name value pairs, as described in the conduit documentation.
+    $params is an associative array of name value pairs, as described in the conduit documentation.
 Specify "objectIdentifier" to edit an existing project, otherwise a new project will be created using the parameters.
     Return value contains the phids of objects affected.

+## Convenience API functions

+Some convenience functions have been added that wrap API functions with some parameters already provided, and the normal single array map parameter replaced by more natural parameters.

-### Markup
+### Remarkup

-#### remarkup.process
+#### Remarkup.html($text)

-Markup.html(text) - convert remarkup text to html.
-    text is a string containing the content to convert to html.
-    Return value is a string containing html.
+remarkup.process with context set to feed (so not application specific) and the `$text` provided will be sent as contents.
+Return value will be a string containing html.

+### Project

+#### Project.isMemberOf($project)

+project.search which takes a username from the logged in user's nickname attribute (if you are using OAuth2 login from this package, then this will be populated with the user id), and does a search of projects with the name `$project` that have that user as a member.

+#### Project.isMemberOfPhid($phid)

+as above, but takes a phid instead of a name for the project to check.
+This should provide a more stable result than the above, as the name is editable while the phid is not, so is guaranteed not to change over time.

 ## Using Oauth2 authentication from Phorge